 NEXT QUESTION - - INDEX OF QUESTIONS - - EXAM MENU

 A 45-year-old man was rushed to the hospital following the sudden onset of an episode of crushing substernal chest pain.
 He receives advanced life support measures.
-His course was marked by intractable cardiogenic shock and he died 4 days later.
-At autopsy, a large transmural anterolateral area of coagulative necrosis was found in the anterolateral wall of the left ventricle.
+An EKG shows changes consistent with a large transmural anterolateral area of infarction involving wall of the left ventricle.
+He develops cardiogenic shock.
 Which of the following microscopic findings is most likely to be present in this area 4 days following the onset of his chest pain?

 D Granulomatous inflammation

 A 45-year-old woman has had worsening shortness of breath for 3 years.
 She now has to sleep sitting up on two pillows.
 She has had difficulty swallowing for the past year.
 She has no history of chest pain.
-A month ago, she had a "stroke" with resultant inability to move her left leg and difficulty moving her left arm.
+A month ago, she had a "stroke" with resultant inability to move her left arm.
 She is afebrile.
 A chest radiograph reveals a near-normal left ventricular size with a prominent left atrial border.
-Which of the following conditions is most likely to account for these findings?
+Which of the following conditions is most likely to account for her findings?

 A Essential hypertension